timeblock4228waterphone/Time-anchor/README.md

 <img width="1700" height="2200" alt="vo4Time-anchor-map-26-4-29 pdf (1) (1)-1" src="https://github.com/user-attachments/assets/e16d6c10-20ed-4bb0-bd98-67cfa9ac4599" />
 part 2 for this for seciton b what it shows is 30 next 30 minute or 6hours. c show the next 45 minute group of it

-(important . the all togther wont make sense unless you read the first 3 pdf files.)
+(important . the all togther wont make sense unless you read the first 3 pdf files.) also

+the reason for the underline is so your eyes can read even or odd number more easy if you make copy make sure you know how to know visually which one is even and which one is odd

 edited May 5 2026 this version has only the things needed the last update had mulitple duplicated files